WASAPI-Community/data-transfer-apis/ait-implementation/README.md

 # Archive-It WASAPI implementation

-The `archiveit/wasapi` app is the bulk of the code by which Archive-It implements the WASAPI specification.
-It was written within and then extracted from the [Django project](https://www.djangoproject.com/) that serves [Archive-It's partner site](https://partner.archive-it.org/), so --while it can not be run alone-- it can be fit easily into another Django project.
+The `archiveit/wasapi` application is the bulk of the code by which Archive-It implements the WASAPI specification.
+It was written within and then extracted from the [Django](https://www.djangoproject.com/) project (version 1.8.5) that serves [Archive-It's partner site](https://partner.archive-it.org/), so --while it can not be run alone-- it can be fit easily into another Django project.

 ## Formal specifications